Lunar escape systems: Control

 LESS attitude control varied widely among designs.
 Some used the main engine for attitude control by gimballing the engine nozzle to alter the direction of thrust.
 Others had multiple engines and could use relative throttling or pulse-rate to vary the thrust from the different engines and control attitude that way.
 A few used cold gas RCS thrusters where high-pressure gas (typically nitrogen) was released from nozzles to provide a small amount of thrust without endangering the crew with hot gas from a rocket thruster.
 Most provided the pilot with a simple control stick arrangement which would automatically adjust attitude based on pilot input.

 The simplest designs had no attitude control system at all.
 Instead the pilot would stand during the flight, and simply lean backwards, forwards or side-to-side to move the center of gravity relative to the center of thrust of the fixed engine.
 As a result, the offset thrust would cause the LESS to rotate until the astronaut returned to a neutral position and the center of gravity was again aligned with the engine thrust.
-Ultimately, however, this was considered to be less desirable than hardware control, particularly as it imposed significant constraints on vehicle thrust level and inertia.
+Ultimately this was considered to be less desirable than hardware control, particularly as it imposed significant constraints on vehicle thrust level and inertia.